Commercial Pilot Licence

-- Eligible for an Aviation Reference Number (ARN)
+- Apply for an Aviation Reference Number (ARN)

 Tuition Fees (Domestic Students):

 Estimated Tuition Fee: AU$75,755.00*

 *Fees are subject to change.
 Expenses related to flying within the program are G.S.T exempt.

 Second and subsequent attempts for exams and flight tests, remedial ground and flight training are an additional student expense .
 They are charged at the CPL course aircraft/ instructor hourly rate.

 Self funded domestic students may pay in advance up to $1500 or as each lesson is completed.